V4Fire/Client/src/base/b-sidebar/README.md

 # base/b-sidebar

-This module provides a component to show content in the sidebar.
+This module provides a component to create a sidebar with the feature of collapsing.

 ## Synopsis